-Just as a single catapult shot or disintegrate spell woni destroy an entire castle, so too will a weapon or spell damage only part of a big vehicle like a ship.
-A Huge or larger vehicle is usually divided up into 10-foot-by 10-foot sections, and attacks (whether from weapons or spells) target the sections, not the vehicle as a whole.
+Just as a single catapult shot or disintegrate spell won't destroy an entire castle, so too will a weapon or spell damage only part of a big vehicle like a ship.
+A Huge or larger vehicle is usually divided up into 10-foot-by-10-foot sections, and attacks (whether from weapons or spells) target the sections, not the vehicle as a whole.
 An attacker can target any visible section, and smart foes concentrate their fire on specific parts of the vehicle to disable it as quickly as possible.

 Smaller vehicles, such as a cart or chariot, simply have an Armor Class and hit points.
-Essentially, they are vehicles with a single section; in other respect they follow all the rules below.
+Essentially, they are vehicles with a single section; in other respects they follow all the rules below.

-Because they're inanimate objects, vehicles gener ally have very low Armor Classes.
-They're protected by their hardness and the fact that objects are harde to damage than creatures.
+Because they're inanimate objects, vehicles generally have very low Armor Classes.
+They're protected by their hardness and the fact that objects are harder to damage than creatures.

-Like all inanimate objects, vehicles are immune a critical hits, subdual damage, and sneak attack and lightning
+Like all inanimate objects, vehicles are immune to critical hits, subdual damage, and sneak attacks.